symfony/symfony-docs/contributing/code/bc.rst

 Our Backwards Compatibility Promise
 ===================================

-If you are using Symfony, we promise you backwards compatibility (BC) for all minor releases (2.5, 2.6, etc.).
 Ensuring smooth upgrades of your projects is our first priority.
-However, backwards compatibility comes in many different flavors.
+That's why we promise you backwards compatibility (BC) for all minor Symfony releases.

+You probably recognize this strategy as `Semantic Versioning`_.
+In short, Semantic Versioning means that only major releases (such as 2.0, 3.0 etc.) are allowed to break backwards compatibility.
+Minor releases (such as 2.5, 2.6 etc.) may introduce new features, but must do so without breaking the existing API of that release branch (2.x in the previous example).

 .. caution::

     This promise was introduced with Symfony 2.3 and does not apply to previous versions of Symfony.

-This page has two different target audiences: If you are using Symfony, it will tell you how to make sure that you will be able to upgrade smoothly to all future 2.x versions.
-If you are contributing to Symfony, this page will tell you the rules that you need to follow to ensure smooth upgrades for our users.
+However, backwards compatibility comes in many different flavors.
+In fact, almost every change that we make to the framework can potentially break an application.
+For example, if we add a new method to a class, this will break an application which extended this class and added the same method, but with a different method signature.

+Also, not every BC break has the same impact on application code.
+While some BC breaks require you to make significant changes to your classes or your architecture, others are fixed as easily as changing the name of a method.

+That's why we created this page for you.
+The section "Using Symfony Code" will tell you how you can ensure that your application won't break completely when upgrading to a newer version of the same major release branch.

+The second section, "Working on Symfony Code", is targeted at Symfony contributors.
+This section lists detailed rules that every contributor needs to follow to ensure smooth upgrades for our users.

 Using Symfony Code
 ------------------

-If you are using Symfony in your projects, the following guidelines will help you to ensure smooth upgrades to all future minor releases of Symfony (such as 2.5, 2.6 and so on).
+If you are using Symfony in your projects, the following guidelines will help you to ensure smooth upgrades to all future minor releases of your Symfony version.

 Using Our Interfaces
 ~~~~~~~~~~~~~~~~~~~~